STAND. COM. REP. NO. 1422

 The purpose and intent of this measure is to:

-As affirmed by the records of votes of the members of your Committees on Judiciary and Labor and Ways and Means that are attached to this report, your Committees concur with the intent and purpose of S.C.R.
-No. 100, as amended herein, and recommend its adoption in the form attached hereto as S.C.R.
-No. 100, S.D.
-1.
+As affirmed by the records of votes of the members of your Committees on Health and Human Services and Commerce and Consumer Protection that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 1300, H.D.
+2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 1300, H.D.
+2, S.D.
+1, and be referred to your Committee on Ways and Means.